tytydraco/yessleep/out/My_hometowns_claim_to_fame_was_a_museum_of_oddities_I_think_Im_fated_to_die_there.md

 Like I mentioned at the beginning, I attended my cousin’s wedding in Philadelphia a few months back.
 I hadn’t planned on attending.
 As soon as I turned eighteen, I left Pennslyvania with no intention of returning.
 Out of the blue, though, my cousin called me, practically begged me to attend, claiming the family missed me, so I relented.

 Sure didn’t feel like they missed me at the wedding, though, everyone leering in my direction with that all-too familiar look of thinly veiled disgust.
-Even my cousin seemed to surprised to see me, which was a little bizarre.
+Even my cousin seemed surprised to see me, which was a little bizarre.
 Only got more bizarre when I thanked him for convincing me to come at the reception.

 He denied ever calling me in the first place.